Fantomen31/Guess_The_Movie/README.md

 - Move inline styling from HTML to CSS file.

-- Rename images assets, "kebab" ("-") names, instead of "_".
+- Rename images assets, "kebab" ("-") names, instead of "_". (!OBS) Could not commit to this change.

 - Remove console.logs().